Whitecat18/Mavoc-Antivirus/README.md

 ####  UPDATES ..,

-Updates are on the way , The Update Option will be avaiable when we download and install it .
+Updates are on the way , The Update Option will be avaiable when releaes new version on it  .

 - [ ] Mavoc 1.0.1
 - [ ] Mavoc Installer ( Will Be Released within this week )